BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/mongodb_intro.md

 # Concept: Database

-to connect to a database you need a Mongo URI (or URL) identifying the server, port, etc.:
+To connect to a database you need a Mongo URI:

 Connection URL format: